 No-Cost Extension Anticipated But Not Yet Received

-An authorization to extend the period of performance may be requested if additional time is necessary to complete the agreed upon project objectives.
+An authorization to extend the period of performance may be requested prior to the end of the performance period if additional time is necessary to complete the agreed upon project objectives.
 Such extensions typically require approval and/or notification from the sponsor.
 If funds remain, and the extension is officially granted but the modification has not been received, a risk account request can be completed to provide continued access to the project funds.
 Justification for an award extension must be based on the project objective(s), not merely to expend remaining funds.

 Requesting a Risk Account